-Ministers moving to another Diocese
+Ministers moving to another Diocese or ministry

-- 15.5 If a minister or assistant minister leaves the service of the Diocese, they may apply to the Insurer within 60 days of leaving to have their SCP cover continued in their new situation. - 15.6 Requests for further information may be directed to the SDS Clergy Services Officer, Colin Murphy, on 9265 1560 or cjm@sydney.anglican.asn.au or view the Clergy Services brochure 'About your Income Protection Cover A guide for parish clergy in the diocese of Sydney' when using the online version of these Guidelines.
+- 15.5 If a minister or assistant minister leaves the service of the Diocese, they may apply to the Insurer within 60 days of leaving to have their SCP cover continued in their new situation. - 15.6 Requests for further information may be directed to the Clergy Services Officer, Colin Murphy, on 9265 1560 or e-mail cjm@sydney.anglican.asn.au or view the Clergy Services brochure 'About your Income Protection Cover A guide for parish clergy in the diocese of Sydney'.